xyb3rt/acme.vim/README.md

 	`|`).
 They work across windows: It is possible to select text in one window and format it by middle-clicking `|fmt` in another window.

-	Additionally *acme.vim* supports the new output prefix `^`: The output of the command goes to a new scratch window.
-Commands can also have
+	The selected text is given as an argument to the command if it has no IO prefix and visual mode is active before middle-clicking it.

-	suffixes: `$` is replaced with the selection, `%` with the filename of the buffer.
+	Additionally *acme.vim* supports the new prefix `^`: The output of the command goes to a new scratch window.

 	Commands can also be started with the `R` command, which uses the current working directory, or the directory containing the current file